softlab-ntua/bencherl/README.md

 In the result directory, there is one subdirectory for each one of the benchmarks that was run with the same name as the benchmark.
-Each such directory has 3 sub-directories:
+Each such directory has three sub-directories:
-* `graphs`, which contains the scalability graphs
+* `graphs`, which contains the scalability graphs;
-* `output`, which contains the output that the benchmark produced during its execution
+* `output`, which contains the output that the benchmark produced during its execution;
 * `measurements`, which contains the scalability measurements collected during the execution of the benchmark .